BREADBASKETS AND HEAD GASKETS — GLASSELL PARK

-The first humans to arrive in what’s now Glassell Park were likely the ancestors of the Chumash, who arrived somewhere around 13,000 years ago.
-Some 3,000 the first “transplants” arrived — the Tongva, who came from the Sonoran Desert to the east.
+The first humans to arrive in what’s now Los Angeles were likely the Paleoamerican ancestors of the Chumash, who arrived sometime around 13,000 years ago.
+Some 3,500 years ago, the region’s first “transplants” arrived — the Tongva, who came from the Sonoran Desert to the east.

 RANCHO SAN RAFAEL & THE VERDUGO FAMILY

 Mexico gained independence.
 Verdugo left his property to his surviving son, Julio Antonio, and daughter, Maria Catalina.
 In 1848, as a result of the US‘s victory in the Mexican-American War, the region was again claimed by a new variety of conquerors but the 1848 Treaty of Guadalupe Hidalgo required the honoring of pre-existing land holdings and thus Rancho San Rafael remained in control of the Verdugos for the time being.

 Two Anglos entered the picture in the 1860s, Andrew Glassell and Alfred B. Chapman.
 Glassell had been born on a plantation in Orange County, Virginia in 1827 and recently moved to Los Angeles where he formed a partnership with Chapman, a lawyer from Alabama who’d arrived in Los Angeles in the 1850s.

 On the morning of 8 March 1869, the two purchased Rancho San Rafael at a foreclosure auction.
 In 1871 the two filed a lawsuit known as “The Great Partition” against thirty-six defendants which resulted in the division of the rancho into 31 properties.
 In 1889 Glassell built a stately Victorian which he modestly named “The Ranch House” in Glassell Park.
 There Glassell lived and grew citrus and walnut trees until his death in 1901.